soldate/mini-bitcoin/README.md

 > Minimal Bitcoin Protocol in Java (Satoshi White Paper, not Bitcoin Core)

 ## Description
-Just small 7 files.
+Just small 8 files.
 Standard Java Library.
 No JARs.

+Wallet(Private and Public keys), Blockchain, Miner, P2P (Server and client), RPC(http).. all ready.

 Our goal is to decentralize the power of creating currencies.